 The theory explains how scale and community shape the structure of government within states.
 Which groups at which scales have authority to make what kinds of decisions?
 The core of the project is summarized in two books:

 Liesbet Hooghe, Gary Marks, Arjan Schakel, Sandra Chapman Osterkatz, Sara Niedzwiecki, and Sarah Shair-Rosenfield.
 2016.
 Measuring Regional Authority: A Postfunctionalist Theory of Governance: Volume I. Oxford: Oxford University Press, 687pp.

 Measuring Regional Authority sets out a measure of regional authority for 81 countries.
-On the premise that transparency is a fundamental virtue in measurement, the authors chart a new path in laying out their theoretical, conceptual, and scoring decisions before the reader.
-The book also provides country summaries of regional governance for scholars and students alike.
+Part I lays out the theoretical, conceptual, and scoring decisions before the reader, and Part II provides country summaries of regional governance.

 PART ONE: MEASUREMENT

 Liesbet Hooghe and Gary Marks.
 2016.
 Community, Scale, and Regional Governance: A Postfunctionalist Theory of Governance: Volume II.
 Oxford: Oxford University Press, 195pp.

 Community, Scale, and Regional Governance argues that jurisdictional design is shaped by functional and communal pressures.
 Functional pressures arise from the character of the public goods provided by government: scale economies, externalities, informational asymmetries.
 However, to explain demands for self-rule one needs to understand how people think and act in relation to the communities they conceive themselves belonging.
 Scale and community explain basic features of governance, including the growth of multiple tiers; how jurisdictions are designed; why governance within the state has become differentiated; and the extent to which regions exert authority.